wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 	```

 ## View configuration facet help instructions

+Complete the following to view help instructions for a configuration facet that a registered component supports:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.